 Endowed Professor in Data Science and Prevention at Silver School of Social Work, New York University

-Ruopeng An is an Endowed Professor at NYU's Silver School of Social Work, introducing agentic AI tools and workflows.
+Dr. Ruopeng An is an Endowed Professor at NYU's Silver School of Social Work.
+His work focuses on data science applications in public health, including the development of agentic AI tools and workflows to support research and intervention strategies.

 Stephen Keeley